Ibrahim-sho/js-game-jam-team-6/pseudocode.md

 - Si le user appuie sur la flèche de gauche, Alors le serpent se décale vers la gauche
 - Si le user appuie sur la flèche du haut, Alors le serpent se décale vers le haut
 - Si le user appuie sur la flèche de gauche, Alors le serpent se décale vers la droite

+### Action Ibrahim

+This game will allow the user to play the snake game on the computer.

+- The snake should move inside a container
+- The snake should move in 4 directions
+- The snake should touch a dot (Food) and grow in size
+- The food should change position randomly after each time the snake touches it
+- if the snake touches any of the borders of the container the game restarts